theirc/airbel/src/_projects/displacement-insurance.md

       The report highlights five fundamental challenges in humanitarian financing, and several potential solutions, including catastrophe bonds, insurance instruments and others.
-  - date: 2018-09-01 00:00:00
-    title: Innovation Lab in London
-    link:
-    link_title:
-    description_markdown: >-
-      This first innovation lab was co-organized by Airbel and DfiD’s Center for Global Disaster Protection to discuss innovative financing instruments for addressing refugee influxes with key humanitarian and finance partners
   - date: 2018-11-01 00:00:00
     title: Innovation Lab in New York
     link: